sassoftware/esp-studio-examples/Basic/lua_parse/README.md

 # Generate Events from JSON Using the Lua Window
 ## Overview
 Within a Lua window of SAS Event Stream Processing, you write Lua code to programmatically generate events.
 The following examples show how to code a Lua window to parse a JSON string in order to generate multiple events from a single event stream.
 - The [basic example project](#basic-example-project) is designed to show how event generation works.
+This example is included in the `lua_parse_simple_<release>.zip` project package and can be installed directly from SAS Event Stream Processing Studio.
+For more information, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).
 - The [advanced example project](#advanced-example-project) is intended to provide a more realistic use case of event generation.
 ---
 **NOTE:**